 - 6.8.2.1.
 Oval races typically use a rolling start. - 6.8.2.2.
-Once all drivers are on the grid, the pace car will lead the field around the track for at least 1 lap, and then exit the track as late as possible and enter pit lane. - 6.8.2.3.
+Once all drivers are on the grid, the pace car will lead the field around the track, and then exit the track to enter pit lane.
+The pole position car will then take control of the field and will be expected to maintain pace speed until the start of the race. - 6.8.2.3.
 As the front row of cars approach the start/finish line, the green flag will be shown, signifying the start of the race. - 6.8.2.4.
-Drivers shall not pass cars in their own pacing line on the left-hand side before the start/finish line.
+For Oval racing, drivers shall not pass cars in their own pacing line on the left-hand side before the start/finish line.
 Drivers attempting to improve their position by passing on the left-hand side before the start/finish line will be given a black flag Stop-and-Go penalty by Race Control.
 The leader of the second pace line may not pace in front of the leader of the first pace line (pole position).
 The race should be started by the Green Flag or Leader once the pace car has left the racing surface.
 If the leader of the second pace line passes the leader of the first pace line (pole position) before the start/finish line he/she may be issued a penalty by race control. - 6.8.2.5.
-Drivers are not allowed to approach the start/finish line as a race transitions from pacing, for example under yellow flag or at the start of a race, to speeds that are well beyond the pacing speed or speed of the leaders in an attempt to time the green flag to unfairly overtake other cars.
+During rolling starts with Start Zones, the flagger controls the initial start of the race.
+The leader must maintain pace speed until the flagger waves the green flag.
+The flagger will start the race at any time he/she chooses once the leader is inside the defined Start Zone.
+Failure to maintain pace speed as the leader after the pace car exits the racing surface until the flagman starts the race may result in a black flag. - During restarts with Start Zones, the leader controls all race restarts.
+The leader must maintain pace speed until their car is inside the defined Start Zone.
+Once in the Start Zone, the leader can choose at any point to begin accelerating to restart the race.
+If the lead car does not accelerate by the end of the Start Zone the flagman will restart the race automatically.
+Failure to maintain pace speed as the leader after the pace car exits the racing surface and until the race start may result in a black flag. - 6.8.2.7.
+For Road racing, rolling start drivers are expected to stay in their respective pace line until the green flag is given.
+Once the green flag has started the race drivers may pass cars before the start finish line if desired. - Drivers are not allowed to approach the start/finish line as a race transitions from pacing, for example under yellow flag or at the start of a race, to speeds that are well beyond the pacing speed or speed of the leaders in an attempt to time the green flag to unfairly overtake other cars.
 An example of this would be to come up behind and catch a pack of cars pacing at 80 mph under yellow flag conditions at a speed of 150 mph in the vicinity of the start/finish line just as the race goes to green flag, and passing those cars.
 Under those conditions, the car catching up to the field from behind should slow down and get in line at the back of the pack at pacing speed and then begin racing as normal once the green flag is given.